 Older students were assigned to respond to the cards, and they worked very well the first few recess times.
 We were delighted - until he stopped using them.
-When I talked to his 'helper' students, they told me that at first it was fun using the cards with him but all he wanted to do was play tag, and they did not want to play tag all the time.
+When I talked to his 'helper' students, they told me that at first it was fun using the cards with him, but all he wanted to do was play tag, and they did not want to play tag all the time.
 When the card he wanted to use stopped working, he stopped using all of them.

 He also wanted remarks recorded that caused some of his classmates to be taken to the office, but the school staff did not allow that to be added.
 They were already disillusioned by the success of the knock-knock jokes.
-What my son most liked about this device was having his mainstream classmates would volunteer to record messages about their school day for him to 'tell' me at home.
+What my son most liked about this device was having his mainstream classmates volunteer to record messages about their (shared) school day, for him to 'tell' me at home.
 Having an interested listener is a great asset for any form of communication.

 He did not pick up everything his classmates modelled.
 If he interrupted at story time, his remarks were always about something in the story, whereas his mainstream classmates would interrupt with something totally unrelated.
 He never did advance to that type of interruption, but it was wonderful to hear them explain to the teacher what he was saying, and see the smile on his face when she replied appropriately.

 In first grade one of his classmates told me after I had given my beginning of the year introduction, "He tells me things he'll never tell you!"
 And in second grade the same boy said, "Patrick and I are going to be Marine Biologists when we grow up, and we are taking *him* with us!"
 I found both of these comments so alarming I can close my eyes and see my surroundings at the time I heard them.

 Supporting communication among classmates and peers and helping estabish friendship does not have to be a high tech, intensive undertaking.
-Sometimes the friends we make are just the people who we happen to sit next to and who share our ordinary experiences.
+Sometimes the friends we make are just the people who we happen to sit next to, and those who share our ordinary experiences.
 Our children can learn from one another if we provide simple tools and opportunities for them to grow up with expectations of belonging, and remember how we established relationships when we were young.
 It may not have much to do with verbal communication at all.